CPFM Enterprises LLC, Owner Cesar Costa

 What is Building Recertification and Why does it Exists

+Building recertification programs were created to ensure that aging buildings remain safe over time, particularly in South Florida’s demanding climate.
 Historically known as the "40-Year Recertification," recent legislative updates have accelerated these inspection timelines to better protect property owners and residents.
 The current requirements are:

 Standard 30-Year Requirement: Most commercial and multi-family buildings must undergo their initial recertification at 30 years of age, followed by routine inspections every 10 years.